Jay-zsy/TinyApp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

-Time stamps, total visits and unique visits enabled.
+Time stamps, total visits and unique visits (only registered users) enabled.

 Error messages properly display and disappear inside the header.